inatz16/doc/_docs/testing/codeception.markdown

 Environment Variables can (optionally) be encrypted.
 Pay attention that, once a variable is encrypted, you can no longer obtain it's value.
 An encrypted Environment Variable can only be decrypted during a build by continuousphp's workers.
 Encrypted Environment Variables will be masked in the build output.

+## Configuration

+For more information on how to configure Codeception, please check out the [documentation](http://codeception.com/docs/01-Introduction).